FORTIFIED FOODS

 Transparency Matters

-Not all foods are fortified and that may be some manufacturers may not make a point of identifying whether their food products are fortified or not.
-It is important for someone to read a food label to know what nutrients are inherent and what has been included in the process of enrichment.
+Not all foods are fortified, and some manufacturers may not make a point of identifying whether their food products are fortified or not.
+Someone needs to read a food label to know what nutrients are inherent and what has been included in the process of enrichment.

 Read Food Labels